waleedgondal/weakly_supervised_localizations_tf/README.md

 - They also use guided backpropagation to get the pixelspace visualizations of the output prediction.
 - The network architecture is VGG16.
-- The weights are here are also converted from Caffe to Tensorflow using [caffe-tensorflow](https://github.com/ethereon/caffe-tensorflow).
+- The weights are converted from Caffe to Tensorflow using [caffe-tensorflow](https://github.com/ethereon/caffe-tensorflow).
 - A link for the converted pretrained file weights will be provided soon.
 - If you use the code then kindly cite the respective [work](https://arxiv.org/abs/1611.07450)